There was once a mannamed Thomas Coke…

 An Earldom and a very long wall

 In 1837, at the age of 83, Thomas William Coke accepted the re-created title ‘Earl of Leicester’ from Queen Victoria.
 In the same year a new inn was built, which, of course, was named The Victoria Inn.
-In 1839 the nine-mile park was completed after a six-year build – it is still the longest park wall in the whole of East Anglia.
+In 1839 the nine-mile wall was completed after a six-year build – it is still the longest park wall in the whole of East Anglia.

 Deer and cricket